 Depending on your job or business, you likely have at least a handful of electronics that are necessary for your day-to-day work, so making sure your home office is equipped with enough electrical outlets is another priority.
 It can be tricky to arrange a room around the electrical outlets, especially if there’s only one per room.
 Luckily, extension cords and power bars make this much easier, allowing you more freedom with how to arrange your home office.

-Knowing how you work best, design your home office to complement your work habits, whether it’s facing away from a window, setting the radio to the classical music station or making sure you can use your desk as a sitting or standing desk, choose the right layout for your home office.
+Knowing how you work best, design your home office to compliment your work habits, whether it’s facing away from a window, setting the radio to the classical music station or making sure you can use your desk as a sitting or standing desk, choose the right layout for your home office.

 Choosing the Right Layout